 Everything you need to know about the keto diet

-We’ve all heard the word “keto” floating around in recent times.
+Is it just me or have for the past year have you been hearing the word “keto” non-stop?
 In fact, the “keto diet” was one of the most googled phrases in 2017.
-This popular diet has received a lot of credit for the weight loss success and energy boosts it’s givencelebrities, high performance athletes, and probably even your neighbour down the street.
+This popular diet has received a lot of credit for the weight loss success and energy boosts.
+It’s givencelebrities, high performance athletes, and probably even your neighbour down the street.
 But what exactly is the keto diet and is it a good option for you?
 The keto diet has actually been around for centuries, with many great articles written about it from decades of clinical research.
 This can be attributed to the many health benefits of the ketogenic diet, including, but not limited to, weight loss, disease prevention and treatment, enhanced energy and enhanced brain function.
 But since it has caught on and become trendy, there is a lot of information out there on the web to navigate through (both good and bad).
 So let’s dive in and see what exactly keto is and what it can do for you.

 WHAT IS THE KETOGENIC DIET?